adobe/da-admin/integration-tests.md

 In **Stage Mode**, tests execute against a live worker deployed to Cloudflare.
 This verifies the actual deployment artifacts and Cloudflare environment behavior.

+The tests create a repository `test-repo-<branchname>` under the `da-admin-ci-it-org` located in the `aem-content-stage` bucket.
+The config is predefined for this org and defines permissions for the test users (see below).

 #### CI/CD Pipeline Flow

 The GitHub Actions workflow executes these tests in two phases: